 Back in April, a Spanish/Dutch collaborative study came out looking at whether pigs deliberately infected with Middle East respiratory syndrome coronavirus (MERS-CoV) might be able to transmit that virus to other pigs.
 Turns out they can, but so weakly that the authors concluded pigs are unlikely to be a source of virus in the wild.

-But what did this new study do?
+What did this new study do?

-First up they infected a group of 5 pigs (P1, P2, P3, P4, P5) with a fair whack (107 TCID50 (50% tissue culture infectious doses) of the HCoV-EMC/2012 MERS-CoV virus variant by shooting 1.5ml of virus in saline up each nostril of the pig’s noses.
+First up, they infected a group of 5 pigs (P1, P2, P3, P4, P5) with a fair whack (107 TCID50 (50% tissue culture infectious doses) of the HCoV-EMC/2012 MERS-CoV virus variant by shooting 1.5 mL of virus in saline up each nostril of the pig’s noses.
 None of the pigs showed any measurable signs of illness – no temperature rise or respiratory signs.
-That result alone shows that otherwise healthy walking bacon is not a model of MERS (the disease).
+That result alone shows that otherwise, healthy walking bacon is not a model of MERS (the disease).

 After 2 days, 5 uninfected pigs were added to the same cage to permit direct contact (touching snouts and other stuff that pigs do to each other when in the same space); P6-P10.
 This group were called ‘direct contacts’.
-They represents your Mum & Dad – the ones who keep kissing you while you’re in hospital with MERS (not that kids often get sick with MERS-CoV!).
+They represent your Mum & Dad – the ones who keep kissing you while you’re in hospital with MERS (not that kids often get sick with MERS-CoV!).

 A third group of piggies were housed in a separate pen, 30cm away, and called ‘indirect contacts’.
-They represent that cousin who came to visit you in the hospital, but just sat in the corner playing PokemonGo on their tablet because they didn’t really like you anyway but got dragged along by your Uncle.
+They represent that cousin who came to visit you in the hospital but just sat in the corner playing PokemonGo on their tablet because they didn’t really like you anyway but got dragged along by your Uncle.

-A lot of different samples were taken from the pigs from before inoculation and at various intervals up until 26 days afterwards.
+A lot of different samples were taken from the pigs before inoculation and at various intervals up until 26 days afterwards.
 The results from testing these samples break down as follows:

 - Cell culture studies found that only the MERS-CoV inoculated pigs shed infectious virus and developed an antibody response to MERS-CoV spike protein (measured by S1 ELISA) or that were capable of neutralizing MERS-CoV in cell culture experiments.